acmerobotics/acmerobotics.github.io/_posts/2014-12-18-intel-qualifier.md

 author: Ryan Brott
 layout: post
 ---
 The team had a great first qualifier of the season, especially considering we are a rookie team.
+This was our first time ever participating.
+Not only was it incredibly fun but we learned a lot about our robot, its design and how to present our work to a group of judges.

 ![The team at the Intel Qualifier](/assets/team3.jpg)